topbitdu/progne_tapera/README.md

 The Enum Config concern do the following tasks for the includer automatically:
 1. Include the Enum List concern
 2. Define the .enum method as: ``enum(name = nil)``

+### Enum Code concern

+The Enum Code concern do the following tasks for the includer automatically:
+1. Define the .code method as: ``code(field, enum)``